Deep-Learning-Cash-Cam/cashcam_android_app/README.md

 - **Frontend**: Developed using Flutter for a smooth user experience.
 - **Platform**: Currently available for iPhone and Android support.
 - **Exchange Rates**: Real-time and daily updated exchange rates are fetched to provide accurate currency conversions.
-- **Google Registration**: Users can easily register through their Google account.
+- **Registration and use**: Users can easily register or use the app as a guest.
 - **Server Communication**: The app communicates with a server for sending images to the detection model and receiving classification results, as well as interacting with a database for user data.

 ## Server & Database